rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Extract syntax

 Now, we move to the language elements.
 This service uses the NLP API to extract word tokens.
 The NLP syntax API extracts parts of speech, and you can filter by the ones you want.
 For this example, we are only extracting the following types: "NOUN", "ADJ", "VERB".
-This extracted syntax is then passed to a pub/sub topic for data entry.
+This extracted syntax is then passed to a pub/sub topic for data recording.

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```